d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 In other words, the objective cannot change by more than $L \eta \|\mathbf{g}\|$.
-Having a small value for this upper bound might be viewed as a good thing or a bad thing.
+Having a small value for this upper bound might be viewed as good or bad.
 On the downside, we are limiting the speed at which we can reduce the value of the objective.
 On the bright side, this limits just how much